 - Cost Effectiveness: Reduce inefficiencies, improve productivity, and minimize waste through better management, tooling, and automation.

-When you stop and think about all the people and processes across the business, three words come to mind: volume, variety, and velocity.
+When you think about all the elements of a data environment, three words come to mind: volume, variety, and velocity.
 The “3 Vs” that are so essential to the effective use of data can be applied to a business context, too.
 There’s the volume of people, including employees, customers, suppliers and partners.
 Then there’s the variety of individual processes and decisions that each of them makes every day.
 Finally, there’s the velocity of people and processes executing in real-time.
 In that sense, digital transformation is not one thing—it’s more like a million events, processes, and artifacts all trying to work together.

 Complex data and analytics environments are needed to inform and automate all of this activity, and complexity makes it challenging to operate reliably, at scale, and under budget.
 If done well, you transform faster with superior outcomes, beating the competition.
 If done poorly, millions of things can be negatively impacted, budgets get blown, or both.